Evaluating Real Estate Investment Platforms: An In-Depth Look at Roots, BlackStone’s BREIT, and YieldStreet’s Alternative Income Fund

 Roots

 Roots allows you to invest with a $100 minimum.
-Unlike Fundrise and RealtyMogul, Roots has a lower fee structure, with only a $5 transaction fee for your first investment and a $3 transaction fee on any recurring investment.
-If you need to liquidate your investment before one year, there is a 6% early withdrawal fee, but other than that there are no fees to investors.
+With no assets under management (AUM) fees, Roots has a low fee structure, with only a $5 transaction fee for each normal investment and a $3 transaction fee on any recurring investment.
+If you need to liquidate your funds before one year, there is a 6% early withdrawal fee, but after one year, there are no fees to withdraw.

-Roots distributes to investors quarterly, providing investors the option to reinvest or cash out their distributions at that point in time.
-Roots offer the ability to liquidate quarterly as well, $100k or up to 5% of the fund.
+Roots typically distributes to investors every quarter, and investors have the option to reinvest or cash out their distributions at that point in time.
+Investors can withdraw up to $100,000 of their investment on a quarterly basis.

 BlackStone (BREIT)

-BlackStone offers monthly distributions for the BREIT but cautions investors that these are not guaranteed.
-They have a limited amount of repurchases that they choose to make in each month or quarter, and can potentially choose to repurchase none of the submitted shares.
+Blackstone offers monthly distributions for the BREIT but cautions investors that these are not guaranteed.
+They have a limited number of repurchases that they choose to make each month or quarter and can potentially choose to repurchase none of the submitted shares.

 YieldStreet